ml-archive/kotlin-template/docs/HOWWEWORK.md

 ```

 #### Presentation
 Unsurprisingly holds the UI with matching ViewModels.
 This is usually the module branched out from if needed.
-Presentation layer provides various extension functions for your interactors so you could use different approaches when updating your `viewState`.
+The presentation layer provides various extension functions for your interactors so you could use different approaches when updating your `viewState`.

 ##### Result Interactor
 `ResultInteractor` will handle exception handling and produce a `CompleteResult`